 When I first bought my townhouse, I thought I knew the condo grill rules.
 Turned out that not only was I wrong, but the fire code also changed 2 years later.
 Let’s talk about the rules and outdoor grilling alternatives for condos!

 One quick note before we go an further.
 I’m not a fire code inspector, or a lawyer.
 I’m a long-time resident of a coastal condo community who like outdoor grilling in good weather.
 Make sure you double check with your Homeowner’s Association and local fire code inspector (or possibly the fire department) more information about the condo grill rules that apply to you.

 And one more note: this post contains affiliate links.
 This means I may receive a small commission if you buy through my link.
 You won’t pay any more if you use this link.

 Why Condo Grill Rules are needed

 In a simple word, it’s fire.
 Big fires.
 While it wasn’t caused by a grill, waking up to a 7 alarm blaze across the lake from my house gave me an even stronger appreciation for following fire prevention rules.
 Fire is no joke and can be catastrophic when multiple buildings are attached or close together.

 When you live in a condo or other attached property, fire damages not only your unit, but can also do damage to your neighbors.
-I don’t want to even think about the other implications of fire.
+A few months ago, I watched a patio fire damage multiple units in my own building.
+While this wasn’t a grill-related fire either, those moments waiting for the flames to be contained were intense.
 You really don’t want to risk starting a fire using an open flame grill.

 And the condo grill rules may change over time too.
 What was acceptable for years may no longer be allowed.
 If the rules change, you may find that existing open flame grills will be grandfathered in.
 There’s always the risk because those rules changed for a reason.

 As with everything please consider the safety of yourself and your neighbors!

 Outdoor Grilling Alternatives for Condos